 Mediation on the other hand, focuses on helping you work together to craft mutually agreeable solutions.

 Helping the parties (you and your spouse) to peacefully and more quickly end the conflict, move on with your lives and in turn, save tens of thousands of dollars in the process.

-3. You control the pace of your divorce and the terms of your settlement.
+3. You control the pace of your divorce and the terms of your agreement.

 When you give up control to your lawyers in the divorce process, Illinois couples risk a number of bad things that can happen:

 - Lawyers have very strong opinions on what your settlement should look like.
 And since they're billing you hourly, they're going to keep going and going because it's not in their financial interest to settle.